310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-fufufu, that is because Chiaki is more spoiled than you would expect.
+fufufu, that is because chiaki is more spoiled than you would expect.

-But it looks like things will be okay, since it seems like you are protecting him.
+but it looks like things will be okay, since it seems like you are protecting him.

-Or actually… With everyone in Ryuseitai supporting Chiaki, there can be nothing scary in this whole world.
+or actually… with everyone in ryuseitai supporting chiaki, there can be nothing scary in this whole world.
 {% endbubble %}

 ## Chapter 10